 ACA agents have a year to prepare for the following opportunities:

-- Prospects having a greater sense of urgency to make choices more quickly.
+- Prospects have a greater sense of urgency to make choices more quickly.

-- Agents needing sharper focus, better organization, and proactive communication to achieve higher conversion rates.
+- Agents need a sharper focus, better organization, and proactive communication to achieve higher conversion rates.
 This urgency generates more ACA sales activity and revenue.

 - On December 16, 2026, ACA agents should reach out to their ACA clients with supplemental products to address coverage gaps (vision, dental), high-cost shares (hospital indemnity), and any other issues your clients need to address.

-SEPs and Tax Credit Eligibility (effective in the for plan years after December 31, 2025.)
+SEPs and Tax Credit Eligibility (effective for plan years after December 31, 2025)

 - Low-income SEPs end.